13 Twin Mama Purchases I Loved (with Links!)

 No fabric.
 No drama.
 These were a dream for twin mealtimes.
 The tray cover is dishwasher safe.
 Currently, the harnesses are removed and the boys climb up and down on their own.
 We’ll keep using them long after the trays are gone by pulling them right up to the dining table.

-Bonus: they come in tons of wood and seat colors, so they actually match my dining room.
+Bonus: they come in tons of wood and seat colors, so they even match my dining room.

 7. Graco Ready2Grow Double Stroller